 When investing in a mortgage trust, there are two main types of trusts for you to consider, pooled or contributory trusts.

-|Your investment is diversified across a range of mortgages||You (or the fund manager) decide which mortgage loan you invest in.|
+|Your investment is diversified across a range of mortgages.||You decide which mortgage you invest in.|

-|All investors share in the income generated from the pool of mortgages is distributed to all investors equally.||The mortgage you invest in might generate a different return from other mortgages within the fund.|
+|Income from the pool of mortgages is distributed to all investors equally.||The mortgage you invest in might generate a different return from other mortgages within the fund.|

 |Investors share the risk associated with each of the mortgages in the pool.||You’re exposed to the risk of only that mortgage.|

-|You can withdraw some or all of your capital subject to Trust liquidity (a notice period is usually required).||You can only withdraw your capital when the loan is repaid.
+|You can withdraw some or all of your capital subject to the trust’s liquidity (a notice period is usually required).||You can only receive your capital when the loan is repaid.
 This may be in tranches or in one lump sum.|

 Potential benefits of investing in a mortgage trust

 This article has been prepared by Trilogy Funds Management Limited (Trilogy) ABN 59 080 383 679 AFSL 261425.
 This advice is general advice only and does not consider your objectives, financial situation or needs.
-You should consider whether the advice is suitable for you and your personal circumstances and we recommend that you seek personal financial product advice on your objectives, financial situation or needs and obtain and read the relevant Product Disclosure Statement before making any investment decision.
+You should consider whether the advice is suitable for you and your personal circumstances and we recommend that you seek personal financial product advice on your objectives, financial situation or needs and obtain and read the relevant product disclosure statement before making any investment decision.